-Lots of small and new businesses advertise their mobile phone number on business cards or websites.
+Many small, medium and new businesses advertise their personal mobile phone number or home landline on business cards or websites.

 “One Ring Scam” – this is where you receive a call which rings your mobile only one ring.
 You will see a phone number starting 070 and will likely call back.
 The 070 number looks like a mobile number but is really a “Personal” or “Follow me” number which can cost 30p to £2.50 per minute to call from mobiles, 4p to £3.40 from a landline.
 When you call the number you will just hear it ringing, but what is really going on is that the remote system immediately answers the call which starts costing you, but plays back a ringing sound.
 Therefore the longer you keep “ringing” the more it costs you.
 Sometimes the call sounds like it connects, saying something like “Hi thanks for calling back I am interested in…” then cuts off making you call back and costing you more…